Rent-to-own vs. buying: what is the difference?

 Should you rent-to-own or buy?

-It can also be a better option for those who know they want to buy their own home but who don’t have the credit or money in the bank to do that right now.
+It can also be a better option for those who know they want to buy their own home but don’t have the credit or money in the bank to do that right now.

 They can also suggest and set up things like a home inspection if you want that done before entering into the contract.